LiamJones05/COMP3010Splunk/README.md

 Security Operations Centres (SOCs) are responsible for continuous monitoring, detection, analysis, and response to security incidents across enterprise environments.
 Modern SOCs rely heavily on Security Information and Event Management (SIEM) platforms such as Splunk to correlate large volumes of telemetry from cloud, endpoint, network, and application sources.

-The Boss of the SOC version 3 (BOTSv3) dataset is a publicly available, pre-indexed security dataset developed by Splunk.
+The BOTSv3 dataset is a publicly available, pre-indexed security dataset developed by Splunk.
 It simulates a realistic multi-stage security incident affecting a fictional brewing company named Frothly.
 The dataset includes logs from Amazon Web Services (AWS), Windows endpoints, network devices, and application services.

 ### Objective and Scope